hdiessner/AstroHD/index.md

 From my rooftop observatory I learned a lot about automation and remote controlling of astronomical equipment and I started to think: *Why is the best automated and most comfortably controllable space in my house the one room I usually enter the least - my obsevatory?*
 It occurred to me I had to change that and as I already had some kind of automated islands (like heating system, motorized shades, universal remote control units) I started there to improve, connect and automate things.

 With the help from @AnsgarSchmidt I learned to 3D print and now I am the proud owner of 2 DIY 3D printers that greatly help me realize even the craziest ideas.
-During the pandemic and the lockdown for the best part of 2020, I event created automations for my garage and in 2021 even the garden.
+During the pandemic and the lockdown for the best part of 2020, I created automations for my garage and in 2021 even the garden.